 The largest employers in the city include Guilford County Public Schools, which employs over 10,000 people, Coen Health, the City of Greensboro, the United States Postal Service and Guilford County.

 Greensboro Population Growth

 Greensboro has seen substantial growth since it was founded.
 Its population between 1870 and 1880 grew over 323%.
 The city has seen multiple periods where its population more than doubled in just ten years.
-While growth has slowed slightly from its earliest years, it still continues to grow rapidly.
-Most recently, it went up by over 20% between the census taken in 2000 and the census taken in 2010.
-Since the last census, the population has grown by 6.4%.
+While growth has slowed slightly from its earliest years, it continues to proliferate.
+Most recently, it went up by over 20% between the census taken in 2000 and the poll taken in 2010.
+Since the last count, the population has grown by 6.4%.
 Based on this data, it won’t be long before Greensboro has a population exceeding 300,000 residents.

 Greensboro was established in 1808 and was named after General Nathanael Greene.
 By 1821, the city had a population of 369 people.
 Substantial growth was on the horizon, though, as the city was picked by the state government to be a stop for a railroad line.
 With this rail traffic and expanded market access, the city’s population surged.
 Greensboro during this time secured its spot as a center for transportation in the Piedmont region.